odCat/gtypist_lessons/programming_quotes.typ

 *:OOP_5
 I:[5] Anonymous
-S:The great thing about Object-Oriented code is that it can make small, :simple problems look like a large, complex ones.
+S:The great thing about Object-Oriented code is that it can make small, :simple problems look like large, complex ones.

 *:OOP_6
 I:[6] Lasse Petersen